cwarden45/DTC_Scripts/Genos_Exome/README.md

 ### For Research Purposes Only! ###

 The Genos website says that they used an [Agilent SureSelect Commercial](https://genos.co/sequencing.html) kit.
 This is a commonly used platform, and kit information can be downloaded from [SureDesign](https://earray.chem.agilent.com/suredesign/).
-However, you are supposed to register using a work e-mail (a personal G-mail account won't work), and there multiple types and versions of SureSelect kits.
+However, you are supposed to register using a work e-mail (a personal Gmail account won't work), and there multiple types and versions of SureSelect kits.
 So, as an approximation, I downloaded exon .bed files from the [UCSC Genome Browser](https://genome.ucsc.edu/), testing different flanking lengths for coverage approximations.

 **Download hg19 Exon Locations in .bed Format**